Vincent3003/Sales_Analyst/README.md

 # Sales Analyst for The Glow Company

-**Overview:** The Glow Company's marketing team wanted to analyze sales and customer data from 1970 to 1984 to uncover insights into product performance, customer preferences, and sales patterns.
-The project aimed to support informed marketing and inventory management decision-making by identifying key factors influencing product success and customer engagement.
+🧠 Project Overview: Partnered with The Glow Co.’s marketing team to analyze sales and customer data to uncover key insights into product performance, promotional effectiveness, and customer engagement.
+The goal was to drive data-informed decisions across marketing and inventory strategy.

-**Data:** The dataset includes customer reviews, product sales, and feedback data, encompassing various product attributes such as category, promotional channels (e.g., Sephora-exclusive, online-only), and customer engagement metrics.
-The data spans over a decade, providing a comprehensive view of trends and changes in customer behavior and product performance.
-- product_info.csv: The original dataset containing information on over 8,000 beauty products from the Sephora online store, including product and brand names, prices, ingredients, ratings, and other attributes.
-- reviews_0-250.csv, reviews_250-500.csv, reviews_500-750.csv, reviews_750-1250.csv, and reviews_1250-end.csv: These files contain user reviews (approximately 1 million reviews on over 2,000 products) from the Skincare category, including details on user appearances and ratings from other users.
-- product_clean.csv: A cleaned version of the product information dataset.
-- review_clean.csv: A cleaned version of the user review dataset.

-**Methods:**
-- **R:** Used for data cleaning and enrichment to prepare the dataset for analysis.
-- **SQL:** Utilized to query the product, review, and sales data to extract relevant insights.
-- **Power BI:** Employed to create interactive dashboards, enabling visualization of product performance, customer segmentation, and sales trends.

-**Key Results:**
+⚠️ Key challenges:

+Limited visibility into top-performing products and their revenue contributions.
+Difficulty evaluating promotional strategies (e.g., Sephora-exclusive, online-only).
+Inconsistent performance across product categories.
+🎯 Objectives:

+Identify high-performing products and revenue drivers.
+Assess promotional channel effectiveness.
+Understand customer preferences by category to inform future campaigns.
+🛠️ Method & Tools:

+R: Data cleaning, preprocessing, and enrichment
+SQL: Product, sales, and customer review querying.
+Power BI: Interactive dashboards for customer segmentation and trend analysis.
+📈 Impact & Insights:

-- **Top-Performing Products:** We identified bestsellers such as the "Lip Sleeping Mask" and "Crème de la Mer" moisturizer, which collectively contributed over $500K in sales.
+🏆 Bestsellers Identified: Highlighted top-performing products like “Lip Sleeping Mask” and “Crème de la Mer,” which together drove over $500K in revenue.
-- **Promotional Impact:** Products sold exclusively through Sephora represented over 50% of sales, while online-only products accounted for 47.66% of the sales volume, emphasizing the value of these channels.
+📢 Promotional Performance: Sephora-exclusive products contributed over 50% of sales; online-only products drove 47.66% of total volume, demonstrating the significant influence of these distribution channels​.
-- **Customer Preferences:** Skincare categories, particularly moisturizers, treatments, and cleansers, led in sales and showed the highest levels of customer engagement.

-**Model Evaluation Results:**
-- The analysis of different product categories and channels provided actionable insights into promotional strategies' revenue contribution and effectiveness, highlighting the impact of Sephora-exclusive and online-only channels on sales.
-- Data modeling techniques indicated that focusing on high-performing categories and leveraging online and exclusive channels could optimize sales outcomes.

-**Recommendations:**
-- **Implement a Balanced Multi-Channel Strategy:** Develop a strategy that leverages both online and in-store channels to maximize reach for top-performing products.
-- **Targeted Strategy for Eye Care and Sunscreen Categories:** Focus on growing these categories by targeting customers with tailored marketing and promotional efforts to increase engagement and sales in these areas.
+👥 Customer Trends: Moisturizers, treatments, and cleansers were the most engaging categories, with skincare products showing the strongest customer retention.
+📌 Conclusion & Strategic Recommendations:

+✅ Conclusion: Doubling down on high-performing skincare segments and prioritizing Sephora-exclusive and online sales channels can meaningfully boost engagement and revenue.
+🔁 Recommendations: Implement a balanced multi-channel strategy to optimize product performance, and develop tailored campaigns for underperforming segments like eye care and sunscree.
+🔗 View Full Repor:

+Click here